-Metal beam, Russian-time engineering.
+Servants living area.
+Photo: Robin Lindqvist Metal beam, Russian-time engineering.
 Photo: Robin Lindqvist

-The roof truss of massive wood.
-Photo: Andreas Selenius Tuesday, 25 August By Mihhail Staško, Taavi Tiidor (EAA); Magdalena Karlsson (UU), Anna Holmberg (Novia UAS) On the first day of the conservation in Suuremõisa surface cleaning, preparations for reconstruction (stencils and casein), stratigraphic examination and photo documentation were done.
+The huge chimneys.
+Photo: Andreas Selenius The roof truss of massive wood.
+Photo: Andreas Selenius Tuesday, 25 August By Mihhail Staško, Taavi Tiidor (EAA); Magdalena Karlsson (UU), Anna Holmberg (Novia UAS) On the first day of the conservation in Suuremõisa surface cleaning, preparation for reconstruction (stencils and casein), stratigraphic examination and photo documentation were done.
 The process took place in room N16 and N2 located on the second floor.

-Room N16 In room N16 the cleaning process took part on the single fragment of wall N1.
+Room N16 In the room N16 the cleaning process took part on the single fragment of wall N1.
 The fragment represented a green wall painting covered with wallpaper glue.
 The first task was to clean the walls with brushes to get all the loose dust away.
-The painting was also measured and drawn at the beginning of the day.
-After dusting, the next step was sponge cleaning.
+The painting was also measured and drawn in the beginning of the day.
+After the dusting the next step was sponge cleaning.
 The particular sponge used is made of natural rubber.
-The rubber sponge used is widely used in the conservation field due to its neutral pH and ability to effectively pull the dirt from the surface due to the high porousness of the sponge.
+The rubber sponge used is broadly spread in the conservation field due to its neutral pH and ability to effectively pull the dirt from the surface cleaned.
+The later ability is promoted by the high porosity of the sponge.

 Dusting the wall surface.
-Photo: Anna Holmberg The next task was to remove the glue using wet mechanical method.
-The glue was firstly moistened using water and then carefully removed using scalpel blades.
-By the end of day one the superficial dirt had been removed and the wallpaper glue partially removed from the wall painting.
+Photo: Anna Holmberg

+The next task was to remove the glue using wet mechanical method.
+The glue was firstly moistened using water and after cautiously removed using scalpel blade.
+In the result of the first day the superficial dirt was removed and the wallpaper glue was partially removed from the wall painting.
+Kautchuck sponge cleaning.
+Photo: Anna Holmberg

 Wallpaper glue residues test cleaning.
-Photo: Anna Holmberg Room N2 The first task was to do the surface cleaning using scalpels, then to clean the surface using a natural rubber sponge to remove the loosen parts of the superficial dirt.
-The dirt layers which were not removable with dry mechanical methods, were partially removed using a swab moistened in acetone.
+Photo: Anna Holmberg Room N2 The first task was to perform the surface cleaning which was done using scalpels, then to clean the surface using natural rubber sponge to remove the loosen parts of the superficial dirt.
+The dirt layers irremovable with dry mechanical method were partially removed using a swab moistened in acetone.
 In Room N2 the cleaning took place on wall 1, wall 2 and wall 3.
-In the upper section of wall 1, more layers were discovered.
+In the upper section of the wall 1 certain layers were discovered.
 These were:

-- 1. Base
+1. Base

-- 2. Plaster /Lime wash
+2. Plaster /Lime wash

-- 3. Brownish red paint layer
+3. Brownish red paint layer

-- 4. Plaster /lime wash
+4. Plaster /lime wash

-- 5. Light green colour
+5. Light green colour

-- 6. Plaster/ lime wash
+6. Plaster/ lime wash

-- 7. Brown paint layer
+7. Brown paint layer

-- 8. Plaster / Lime wash
+8. Plaster / Lime wash

-- 9. Red paint layer
+9. Red paint layer

-- 10. Plaster/ Lime wash
+10. Plaster/ Lime wash

-- 11. Wallpaper fragments
+11. Wallpaper fragments

-As one of the oldest and best preserved colour layers, the green paint layer emphasized.
-The lost parts of the green paint layer on the wall 1 were reconstructed in order to obtain the visual integrity of the room.
-The walls 2 and 3 were left unreconstructed, as the conservation work was based on on the principle of minimal interpretation and intervention.